-Here, Professor Darren Griffin and Doctor Becky O’Connor discuss their fascinating work on Dinosaur DNA, as well as new initiatives for preserving species DNA
+Here, Professor Darren Griffin and Doctor Becky O’Connor, The University of Kent, discuss their fascinating work on Dinosaur DNA, as well as new initiatives for preserving species DNA

 The piece begins by commenting that most people today have an opinion on dinosaurs, whether they love them or are terrified by them.
 Thanks to the works of Michael Crichton and Steven Spielberg, however, this interest has been extended to dinosaur DNA.
 The authors add that while it makes a fantastic story, more serious research into DNA from extinct species is taking place, as are important conservational efforts to preserve the DNA of living species.